leewtai/leewtai.github.io/courses/stat_computing/README.md

   You need to be able to specify how R can find that file from its working folder.
-  - If R's working directory is in `"/Users/wayne/Documents/School/Spring2020/UN2102"` and the data is under a folder called `"/Users/wayne/Documents/School/Spring2020/data"` then in R, you would type out
+  - If R's working directory is in `"/Users/wayne/Documents/School/Spring2020/UN2102"` and the data is under a folder called `"/Users/wayne/Documents/School/Spring2020/data"` then in R, you could use 2 approaches:
-    - The relative path: `df <- read.csv("../data/fisher_1927_grain.csv")`.
+    1. The relative path: `df <- read.csv("../data/fisher_1927_grain.csv")`.
        The relative path is the file's location relative to R's working directory.
-      This indicates "go up one folder, then find a folder named data, then find a file called fisher_1927_grain.csv"
+       The examples specifies "go up one folder, then find a folder named data, then find a file called fisher_1927_grain.csv"
-    - The absolute path: `df <- read.csv("/Users/wayne/Documents/School/Spring2020/data/fisher_1927_grain.csv")`.
+    2. The absolute path: `df <- read.csv("/Users/wayne/Documents/School/Spring2020/data/fisher_1927_grain.csv")`.
        The absolute path is the path from the root of your computer.
+This can be used without knowing where R's working directory is.
-  - To know what your current directory is, you can use the following functions:
+  - To know what your current directory is, you can use the following functions (warning, the same folder name can appear under different branches of your computer so be sure the path is aligned):
     - `getwd()`, running this without any arguments will tell you where R's working directory is
       - The working directory is like "the folder" that R is working from
+    - `list.files()`, this will show you which files can be observed in R's working directory.
     - `setwd('THE_PATH_YOU_WANT_TO_MOVE_TO')`, running this with the proper string will help you move your working directory to the desired "folder"